 |Wagga Wagga Beach Caravan Park (January 2014)|

-It's 10 years since we started camping!
+It's nearly 12 years since we started camping!
 We've enjoyed many splendid adventures in that time - and racked up some great experience too.
-Although we are not (yet!) experts, our ideas regarding equipment have evolved and I thought a round-up of our gear might be interesting/useful.
+Although we don't consider ourselves experts, our ideas regarding equipment have evolved and I thought a round-up of our gear might be interesting/useful.

-I should note we research the best-possible price, often buy via eBay (and more recently Gumtree), are quite happy with our many Aldi purchases - and wait for sales if buying retail.
+I should note we research the best-possible price, often buy via eBay (and more recently Gumtree/FaceBook marketplace), are quite happy with our many Aldi purchases - and wait for sales if buying retail.
 If we can't get what we want, we have been known to improvise.

 We bought an old Millard van when in Victoria.
 You can read about it on a separate page, here.
 Not long after arriving in Queensland, we bought a hard-floor camper trailer - and sold the van.
 There are no plans to sell-off our tents though and our smaller one has been in use for some of our recent backyard camping.
 Chairs, tables and lots of other equipment are used regardless of our sleeping quarters!